Fall of Saigon

-North Vietnam captured Saigon, then the capital of South Vietnam, on 30 April 1975 as part of its 1975 spring offensive.
-This led to the collapse of the South Vietnamese government and the evacuation of thousands of U.S. personnel and South Vietnamese civilians, and marked the end of the Vietnam War.
-The aftermath ushered in a transition period under North Vietnamese control, culminating in the formal reunification of the country as the Socialist Republic of Vietnam (SRV) under communist rule on 2 July 1976.
+Saigon, the capital of South Vietnam, was captured by North Vietnam on 30 April 1975.
+This caused the evacuation of thousands of civilians and U.S. personnel, and ended the Vietnam War.
+The aftermath ushered in a transition period under the Provisional Revolutionary Government of the Republic of South Vietnam until the formal reunification in 1976.

-The People's Army of Vietnam (PAVN) and the Viet Cong (VC), under the command of General Văn Tiến Dũng, began their final attack on Saigon on 29 April 1975, with the Army of the Republic of Vietnam (ARVN) forces commanded by General Nguyễn Văn Toàn suffering a heavy artillery bombardment.
-By the next day, President Minh had surrendered while the PAVN/VC had occupied the important points of the city and raised the VC flag over the South Vietnamese Presidential Palace, ending 26 years of existence of pro-Western Saigon regimes.
+As part of the 1975 spring offensive, the People's Army of Vietnam (PAVN) and the Viet Cong (VC) auxiliaries, under the command of General Văn Tiến Dũng, began their final attack on Saigon on 29 April 1975, with the Army of the Republic of Vietnam (ARVN) commanded by General Nguyễn Văn Toàn suffering a heavy artillery bombardment.
+By the next day, President Minh had surrendered while the PAVN/VC had occupied the important points of the city and raised the VC flag over the South Vietnamese Presidential Palace, ending the existence of South Vietnam and its predecessor (1949–1975).
+For the first time since 1954, Vietnam was unified under a single regime.

-The capture of the city was preceded by Operation Frequent Wind, the evacuation of almost all American civilian and military personnel in Saigon, along with tens of thousands of South Vietnamese civilians who had been associated with the Republic of Vietnam.
-A few Americans chose not to be evacuated.
-United States ground combat units had left South Vietnam more than two years prior to the fall of Saigon and were not available to assist with either the defense of Saigon or the evacuation.
+The capture of the city was preceded by Operation Frequent Wind, the evacuation of almost all American civilian and military personnel in Saigon, along with tens of thousands of South Vietnamese civilians who had been associated with the government.
+A small number of Americans chose not to be evacuated.
+United States ground combat units had left South Vietnam more than two years before the fall of Saigon and were not available to assist with either the defense or the evacuation of Saigon.
 The evacuation was the largest helicopter evacuation in history.
-In addition to the flight of refugees, the end of the war and the institution of new rules by the communist government contributed to a decline in the city's population until 1979, after which the population increased again.
+In addition to the flight of refugees, the institution of new rules by the communist government contributed to a decline in the city's population until 1979.

-On 2 July 1976, Vietnam was unified for the first time since 1954.
-The same day, the National Assembly of Vietnam renamed Saigon in honor of Hồ Chí Minh, the late Chairman of the Communist Party of Vietnam and founder of the Democratic Republic of Vietnam (North Vietnam).
-30 April has still been commemorated in Vietnam by the SRV as a national holiday called Reunification Day.
+On 2 July 1976, the reunification was formalized and the Socialist Republic of Vietnam was established with the capital in Hanoi.
+The same day, the Vietnamese National Assembly renamed Saigon Ho Chi Minh City after Ho Chi Minh, the North Vietnamese president who died in 1969.